 He was the house drummer at Mistura Fina - Rio de Janeiro's Jazz headquarters - for many years with the piano legend Osmar Milito and the bassist Augusto Mattoso.
 At this venue, he had the opportunity to play with several great artists including Russell Ferrante, Mike Shapiro, John Pizzarelli, Jane Monheit, Karrin Allison, Kevin Lethau, Mike Stern and many others American jazz artists.

-As an educator, he has presented clinics and masterclasses in the most important universities and music schools in the world, such as Berklee School of music, University of Southern California, University of Rhode Island, Brown University, Sibelius Academy, Escola de música de Brasília, Escola de música Villa Lobos, Conservatório de música de Tatuí and many others drum schools.
+As an educator, he has presented clinics and master classes in the most important universities and music schools in the world, such as Berklee School of music, University of Southern California, University of Rhode Island, Brown University, Sibelius Academy, Metropolia University of Applied Sciences, Escola de música de Brasília, Escola de música Villa Lobos, Conservatório de música de Tatuí and several others drum schools.

 Dubbing himself 'The Traveler', Rafael travels around the world and inside the music to bring happiness to audiences far and wide.
 Due to the Covid-19, he has been focusing in keeping this flame as high as possible, through online live performances, remote audio/video music productions, as well as drum classes and music consulting.

-Rafael Barata is sponsored by Tama Drums, Zildjian Cymbals, Vic Firth Drumsticks, Remo Drumheads, Latin Percussion, QSC Speakers and Stageworks UK, all leader brands in the world.
+Rafael Barata is sponsored by top global brands Tama Drums, Zildjian Cymbals, Vic Firth Drumsticks, Remo Drumheads, Latin Percussion, QSC Speakers and Stageworks UK.